Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-SAP CPI Routes indicate the sequence of processing stages and endpoints used in message routing.
-Routes are configured using graphical tools in the SAP CPI Web IDE, which allow you to specify routing rules and transformations.
+SAP CPI Routes define the sequence of processing stages and endpoints used in message routing.
+These routes are configured using graphical tools in the SAP CPI Web IDE, which enable the specification of routing rules and transformations.
+The graphical interface simplifies the setup of complex routing scenarios by allowing users to visually map out the flow of messages.
+Additionally, routes can be customized for various message types and integration needs, ensuring accurate and efficient processing.

 Ans: